UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 `array1` is an example of a 1d array.

-We can use `.ndim` to check the number of dimensions and just as we suspected it is 1.
+We can use `.ndim` to check the number of dimensions, and just as we suspected, it is 1.

 We use `.shape` to find the number of elements in each dimension.

-This returns a tuple with only 1 value which represents the 1 dimension.
+This returns a tuple with only 1 value, which represents the 1 dimension.
 This value gives the number of elements in the dimension.

 Finally, `.size` will return the ***total*** number of values in the array.